Page 5

 Coupled with the sleeve design, the distribution and marketing of the material were also managed by the recording companies, as was the case with the early 78's, and Dan Joe accepted this practice as the acceptable way to do business.
 Despite the fact that the new vinyl format was more durable and user-friendly, Dan Joe was not enticed to become personally involved in the marketing aspect which would allow him to distribute some LP's, at least locally, so that he could realize some share of the profits from sales.
 In summary, the only aspect of the recording which involved Dan Joe was his actual performance of the music - everything else was left for the exploitation by the recording industry itself.
 Dan Joe simply did not ask questions about the business side of this enterprise, and that was fine with the industry representatives!
 2

-By 1965, Dan Joe, like other fiddlers, began to lose interest in the recording studio, probably because of his busy performing schedule of concerts and dances, which consumed much of his time and provided him with a great deal of satisfaction; the negative experiences surrounded the use of person recorders; and the lack of monetary return from commercial recording industry. this caused a dislike and even mistrust of the recording industry by many fiddlers who had recorded earlier.3
+By 1965, Dan Joe, like other fiddlers, began to lose interest in the recording studio, probably because of his busy performing schedule of concerts and dances, which consumed much of his time and provided him with a great deal of satisfaction; the negative experiences surrounded the use of person recorders; and the lack of monetary return from commercial recording industry.
+This caused a dislike and even mistrust of the recording industry by many fiddlers who had recorded earlier.3

 Mac Beattie, bandleader for the Ottawa Valley Melodiers, who composed many of the songs recorded by the group on its 11 albums during its 30 year career, was only ever paid 2 cents a copy for every album sold.
 He never received mechanical or public performance royalties until after his death in 1982.
-Again it was George Taylor of Rodeo Records who held out.
+Again it was George I Taylor of Rodeo Records who held out.
 Somehow he had managed to get his hands on Beattie's public performance royalties, something that he was not entitled to.
 Through fancy bookkeeping mechanics, many of the artists were lead to believe that they actually owed the record company money.

-Mac Beattie was acutely aware of the fact that as an ageing country act he would have great difficulty getting any kind of recording deal elsewhere.
+Mac Beattie was acutely aware of the fact that as an ageing country music act he would have great difficulty getting any kind of recording deal elsewhere.

 (Mac Beattie, 1980, courtesy Marie Beattie)

-I looked up some of the contracts signed by artists with Rodeo Records in the offices of Holborne Distribution who purchased the Rodeo catalogue just before Taylor died in the early 80s.
+I looked up some of the contracts signed by artists with Rodeo Records in the offices of Holborne Distribution who purchased the Rodeo catalogue just before Taylor died in the early 1980s.
 The one page documents had no dates, no terms, no publishing deals, no managerial deals and no end.
-They simply stated that so-and-so has entered into a recording agreement with Rodeo Records, signed (by the artist and George I. Taylor) without witness.
+They simply stated that so-and-so has entered into a recording agreement with Rodeo Records, signed (by the artist and George I. Taylor) without witnesses.
 After Mac Beattie's death, an autobiography which contained some poorly made sheet music was self-published by the family.

-Marie: "He (Taylor) claimed that I had to give him a cut because he owned the publishing."
+Marie Beattie: "He (Taylor) claimed that I had to give him a cut because he owned the publishing."

 When Stevedore Steve signed with Boot, he signed up with friends.
 Little attention was paid to the language of the recording contract, and certainly there was no mention of who was responsible for what.
 Did signing a recording deal automatically mean that you were also signed to a publishing deal with another company?
 Was this also a managerial deal?
 Was there any mention of how royalties were to be paid, how often and to whom?
 Was legal representation present at the signing of these deals?
-There are a thousand other questions and most of the answers are predictable.

 Such was the state of affairs.